nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 `git add .gitattributes`

 #### Note:
 > Is is recommended that you do not manually edit the `.gitattributes` file.
-> Instead, either use SmartGit's File View shortcuts to add or remove
+> Instead, either use SmartGit's File View, or `git lfs track` shortcuts to add or remove files from LFS.